 Congenital birth defect

 Syphilis, a disease characterized by progressive symptoms if not treated.
-Syphilis is a sexually-transmitted infection that is now rare in North America due to effective treatment.
+Syphilis is a sexually-transmitted infection.
 Symptoms may include small, painless sores that disappear, followed by a skin rash, enlarged lymph nodes, headache, aching bones, loss of appetite, fever, and fatigue.